Information for local authorities

 We design solar PV parks on many scales with different panel sizes depending on the site.
 Our design is always adapted to the landscape, and we plant local tree species, shrubs and plants, green wedges, etc.

-Our solar PV parks make no noise and generate no disturbing glare.
+Our solar PV parks generate no disturbing glare.

 Organic and sustainable initiatives